josem6590/my-projects/README.md

 ### SQL - Delta
 Seeing the average race result by season vs. his teammate was good but I really wanted a picture of how each driver performs vs each other by GP round.
-A head2head visual that shows when both drivers finished the race, who came out ontop and by how much.
-I wanted to also see the count for the season i.e. how many times in the season did Sainz come out ontop and viceversa.
+A head2head visual that shows when both drivers finished the race, who came out on top and by how much.
+I wanted to also see the count for the season i.e. how many times in the season did Sainz come out on top and vice versa.
 Then I can summarise the % of times that Sainz finished higher than his teammate by team.
 Therefore, I amended my SQL query that references the cte to be able to do this as per below:

 ![F1 SQL](sql_2.png)

 ### Graph - Delta
 I created the below graphs to show the delta, the difference between Sainz race results and his teammates.
-A positive number, meaning Sainz finsihed higher than his teammate and a negative number meaning he finished lower than his teammate.
+A positive number, meaning Sainz finished higher than his teammate and a negative number meaning he finished lower than his teammate.
 The greater the difference from 0, the greater the difference from where both team mates finished.
 I only wanted to show races where both drives finished the race, hence there are some numbers missing from the GP Rounds.
 I choose to keep the Y axis bounds consistent through all the graphs for ease of comparison and also highlighted the totals for that year on the right of the chart.

 ![F1 SQL](DS.png)